bigcommerce/ai-app-foundation/README.md

 which presents BigCommerce merchants with the ability to generate product descriptions.

+:star2: If you are hacking right now in the Google <> BigCommerce AI Hackathon event, check out our [Hackpack](https://developer.bigcommerce.com/big-ai-hackathon-2023/welcome) for more detail on Vertex AI and BigCommerce App Extensions! :star2:

 ## Install

 1. [Use Node 18+ and NPM 8+](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#checking-your-version-of-npm-and-node-js)